 Springfield Country Club and Caring for Friends Partnership

-Even though Springfield Country Club’s restaurant and banquet facility is closed to the public amid this pandemic, members of the team are still working (at a safe social distance) and have opened back up the expansive kitchen to prepare thousands of meals each week to be delivered to families in need, all prepared with fresh ingredients.
+Even though Springfield Country Club’s restaurant and banquet facility had temporarily closed to the public amid this pandemic, members of the team remained working (at a safe social distance) and opened back up the expansive kitchen to prepare thousands of meals each week to be delivered to families in need, all prepared with fresh ingredients.

 With the support of a generous fresh food donations from preferred vendors including Performance Food Group, we are able to make over 1,000 meals every day.

 Meal variety examples include beef burgundy over egg noodles with green beans, sirloin steak with roasted fingerling potatoes and broccoli, chicken fajitas, and turkey with corn and stuffing.